 If SSL is working, the response should include HTTP/2 200 OK or HTTP/1.1 301 Moved Permanently (redirecting to HTTPS).

-Step 8: (Optional) Generate an Origin SSL Certificate
+Step 8: (Optional) Generate a Cloudflare Origin Certificate

 This step is necessary if your hosting doesn’t support SSL.
 Install the generated certificate on your web server.
 Go to SSL/TLS > Origin Server > Create Certificate.